trustwallet/ansible-collection-blockchain/docs/polygon_role.md

 ## Popular Questions

-### What ports does Polygon blockchain node use?
+### Port Configuration

-The sentry machine must have the following ports open:
+The machine must have the following ports open:

 * `26656` - Heimdall P2P port to connect the node to other nodes, should be open to the world `0.0.0.0/0`.